Welcome

 Construction of dike in Lobon Chura Road, © Embassy

-Bangladesh is one of currently 29 bilateral partner countries of German Development Cooperation (GDC).
-As a result of the last bilateral development negotiations in 2020 Germany pledged 339.54 Mio EUR for the implementation of bilateral projects.
-Since the beginning of bilateral development cooperation in the 1970s Germany has provided more than 3 billion EUR in bilateral development cooperation projects in Bangladesh.
-Furthermore, since 2018 Germany has allocated more than 53 Mio EUR to support the Rohingya Refugees and the host communities in the south-eastern part of the country.
+Bangladesh is one of currently 47 bilateral partner countries of German Development Cooperation (GDC).
+As a result of the last government negotiations in 2022 Germany pledged 191 Mio EUR for bilateral development cooperation projects.
+Since the beginning of bilateral development cooperation in the 1970s Germany has provided more than 3 billion EUR for bilateral development cooperation projects in Bangladesh.
+Furthermore, since 2017 Germany has allocated more than 185 Mio EUR within its Development Cooperation to support the Rohingya Refugees and the host communities in the south-eastern part of the country.
+Projects of GDC are mainly implemented by the state owned implementing agencies GIZ, KfW and BGR working as the technical level within German Development Cooperation in Bangladesh.
+The Development Cooperation Section of the Embassy represents the political steering level in Bangladesh and coordinates with the Government of Bangladesh as well as with other development partners.

 Our activities are focused on the following bilaterally agreed core areas:

-Sustainable urban development: Rapid urbanization and the effects of climate change, such as severe floods, drought, cyclones and sea level rise pose immense challenges for Bangladesh's already overburdened cities.
+Rapid urbanization and the effects of climate change, such as severe floods, drought, cyclones and sea level rise pose immense challenges for Bangladesh's already overburdened cities.
 The German Development Cooperation (GDC) supports Bangladesh in coping with these challenges through planning and financing resilient infrastructure and reducing the vulnerability of poor city dwellers.
+In this context we increasingly favour low-carbon adaptation.

-Displacement and migration: Germany extends its support to the Rohingyas and host communities in Bangladesh in the areas of strengthening the livelihoods, improving wastewater and waste management and education and youth programmes in Rohingya camps and surrounding host communities.
+Displacement and migration: Germany supports the Rohingyas and host communities in Bangladesh for their livelihoods, improving wastewater and waste management and education.

 Top of page